Matt Carpenter: Draft and minor leagues (2009–11)

-St. Louis Cardinals
+St. Louis Cardinals (2011–21)

 Early major league career (2011–12)

 Carpenter made his major league debut on June 4, 2011, starting at third base and batting seventh.
 During his brief stint in the majors that year, he played seven games, collecting one double, a .067 batting average and four walks.
 The Cardinals qualified for the postseason by clinching the wild card, but left him off the postseason roster.
 St. Louis became the World Series champions when they defeated the Texas Rangers.
 The Cardinals awarded Carpenter a championship ring for his contributions throughout the year.

 After the 2011 season, the departures of Albert Pujols and Nick Punto — along with an injury to Allen Craig — opened up an opportunity for Carpenter to make the major league club.
 During the following spring training, he worked at first base and in the outfield to increase his versatility, where he served as a backup and spot starter in 2012 season.
 He made an early-season impact against the Chicago Cubs on April 15, driving in five runs with a home run and triple as the Cardinals won, 10–3.

 Incurring a right flank strain on May 23, the team placed Carpenter on the disabled list (DL).
 The injury happened while swinging the bat for a double.
-At the time, he was batting .288 with three home runs and 20 RBI in 39 games while filling in at first base for the injured Lance Berkman.
+At the time, he was batting .288 with three home runs and 20 RBIs in 39 games while filling in at first base for the injured Lance Berkman.
 In July, he made his first appearance at second base since turning professional.
 He played in 114 games for the season, tallying 340 plate appearances and batting .294 with six home runs, 46 RBIs, 22 doubles, a .365 OBP, and .463 SLG.

 Carpenter hit his first career postseason home run on October 17, 2012, during Game 3 of the National League Championship Series (NLCS) against the San Francisco Giants.
 The two-run home run came with two out in the bottom of the third inning off Giants starter Matt Cain.
 Carpenter was inserted into the game from the bench to replace an injured Carlos Beltrán in the second inning.
 After a lengthy rain delay, the Cardinals won the game 3–1 to take a two-game-to-one series lead in the NLCS.
 However the Giants won the NLCS in seven games on their way to becoming the World Series champions.